 What not to feed your cat

-Any food not specifically designed for cats can affect the digestive system, causing vomiting, diarrhea, or loss of appetite.
-Here are some foods of particular concern — many of which are more prevalent during the festive season.
-To find out what other hazards your cat should avoid this Christmas click here for our handy infographic.
+Any food not specifically designed for cats can affect the digestive system, causing vomiting, diarrhoea, or loss of appetite.
+Here are some foods of particular concern.

-Alcohol sales soar at Christmas so it’s far more common in homes but as little as a tablespoon can lead to problems for your cat.
+As little as a tablespoon of alcohol can lead to problems for your cat.
 It can cause severe liver and brain damage.

 Chocolate contains theobromine.
 While this bitter-tasting stimulant is found in all forms, it’s most concentrated in dark and unsweetened chocolate.
 Ingestion can cause heart problems, muscle tremors, or seizures.
 Chocolate also contains caffeine.

 3. Coffee, tea and energy drinks